Divyanshwick/Hackerrank-solutions/README.md

-# Hackerrank-solutions
+# Hackerrank-solution
-Just a repo to store my code for the problems of hackerrank.
+repo to store my code for the problems of hackerrank.